mxu3/live-kernel-updater/README.md

 # live-kernel-updater
 This is a bash command line program that changes or updates the kernel on a antiX or MX live-usb.
-It can update a running live-usb or a live-usb that is plugged into a host system.
+It can work on a running live-usb (primary) or on a secondary live-usb that is plugged in.

 ### Quick Start
     from https://github.com/mxu3/live-kernel-updater  download the master.zip with firefox, or: